 Now pop in the IP address you jotted down earlier and hit Save.

 Put your feet up and have a fizzy beverage of an unspecified brand - you’re a computer genius now.

 It’s generally a very good idea to annotate this change in Analytics so you don’t end up on the spot when your traffic dips a bit and someone asks why.

 It’s also a jolly good idea to set a reminder for the following day or two, so that you can come back and check that you haven’t made a small error with your filter, causing it to go rogue and filter all your traffic.
-That’s generally considered to be a faux pas in marketing circles.
+That’s generally considered to be a faux pas in digital marketing circles.